Kaftanzoglio Stadium: History

-Is has been the home stadium of Iraklis Thessaloniki F.C. since 1960.

 On 15 October 1969, the attendance record was set with 47,458 fans present for a FIFA World Cup qualifying match, witnessing Greece defeat Switzerland by a 4–1 score.
-In 1973 it hosted the European Cup Winners Cup Final, which resulted in a 1–0 victory for A.C.
-Milan over Leeds United.
+In 1973 it hosted the European Cup Winners Cup Final, which resulted in a 1–0 victory for Milan over Leeds United.

+The complex has become increasingly dilapidated and derelict following the 2002–2004 renovations, with the stadium being temporarily closed after failed safety inspections concurrently with the Athens Olympic Sports Complex, which includes the Olympic Stadium.

 Athletics events

 The stadium regularly hosts athletics events.
 It hosted the Greek national championships in 2009 and it has been used for both athletics at the Mediterranean Games and the European Cup in athletics.
 It was the host stadium for the 2009 IAAF World Athletics Final.